vkalaparthy/pwa-offline-budget-tracker/README.md

 * [Questions](#questions)

 ## Installation
 This application is located in GitHub at https://github.com/vkalaparthy/pwa-offline-budget-tracker and the application can be accessed from [heroku](https://vk-progressive-budget.herokuapp.com/).
 When you open the Heroku app in Chrome, click the menu ⁝ at the top-right of its window and select install "OfflineBudgetTracker" and use the installed App.
+Clone the application from GitHub and run "npm install" to install all the packages and then run "npm start", open a new tab in chrome and go to the localhost:3050 (or any other port if you chnage the change the port number in server.js).

 ## Usage
 Install the app from [Heroku ](https://vk-progressive-budget.herokuapp.com/)  and start entering your trasactions.
 You will be able to use this App when Network is Online/Offline without loosing the transactions.
 Since the App uses MongoDB, you need to have installed the MongoDb to store/retrieve the trasactions.